Azure/reliable-web-app-pattern-java/scenarios/secure-baseline/02-spoke/README.md

 ### 2. Create a new environment

 The environment name should be less than 18 characters and must be comprised of lower-case, numeric, and dash characters (for example, `contosospoke`).
 The environment name is used for resource group naming and specific resource naming.

-Also, select a password for the admin user of the database.
+**Choose a unique name for the environment**

 Run the following commands to set these values and create a new environment: